TheMonsterFromTheDeep/twion/README.md

 ### other edits
 Pressing Control-A will thicken the stroke along selected points.

+Pressing C will update the stroke color of selected control points to the color in the color selector.

 ## todo
 - [ ] Fill colors for shapes
 - [ ] Shape editing